the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     TEACH&
-    May be independenly involved in training activites.& May be able to support researchers with core technical skills.& Sharing knowledge and skills within their group - peer support.& Often support teaching more widely, either through organised courses
+    May be independently involved in training activities.& May be able to support researchers with core technical skills.& Sharing knowledge and skills within their group - peer support.& Often support teaching more widely, either through organised courses